Visual Computing and Biometric Security Lab (VCBSL)

 News

-- 05/07/2025 Our paper titled "ABRobOcular: Adversarial benchmarking and robustness analysis of datasets and tools for ocular-based user recognition" is published in Neurocomputing, 2025" (pdf).
+- 05/07/2025 Our paper titled "ABRobOcular: Adversarial benchmarking and robustness analysis of datasets and tools for ocular-based user recognition" is accepted at Neurocomputing, 2025" (pdf).